How To Safely Operate A Lawn Mower

 Whether you're operating a riding mower or push mower, there are a few extra things to consider.
 Always remove rocks, sticks, and foreign debris from your yard, as they can damage your blades or cause injury if thrown by the blades.
 If using a bag, empty it frequently.
 Always read the manufacturer’s manual before operating for the first time.

-Follow these simple guidelines for the mower you have and you you'll have no trouble keeping a beautifully trimmed yard.
+Follow these simple guidelines for the mower you have, and you'll have no trouble keeping a beautifully trimmed yard.